 David continued to compete at the top level into his 50s.
 David also started a pet rescue website which helps 1500 animal shelters across North America find homes for animals.

 “My motivation is entirely to not harm animals.
-I have experienced that it’s an extremely healthy way to eat, it gives me more energy, it’s better for the environment.
+It gives me more energy, it’s better for the environment.
 I’m morally committed to not harming animals.”

 Ricky Williams – NFL